CaesarNeRF: Calibrated Semantic Representation for Few-shot Generalizable Neural Rendering: Related work

 \textbf{Few-shot Neural Radiance Field} aims to render novel views using a limited number of reference images.
 To this end, various methods have been developed, incorporating additional information such as normalization-flow~\cite{zhang2021ners}, semantic constraints~\cite{jain2021putting,gao2023surfelnerf}, depth cues~\cite{roessle2022dense,deng2022depth}, geometry consistency~\cite{kwak2023geconerf,niemeyer2022regnerf,wang2023sparsenerf,bao2023and,xu2022sinnerf}, and frequency content~\cite{yang2023freenerf}.
 Others~\cite{chen2021mvsnerf,chibane2021stereo} emphasize pretraining on large-scale datasets.

 While these methods offer reasonable reconstructions with few inputs, they typically still require training or fine-tuning for specific scenes.
 Moreover, these methods usually require at least three reference images.
 With fewer than three, view-specific biases lead to ambiguity, complicating the rendering.
-Diffusion-based~\cite{liu2023zero,Deng_2023_CVPR,zhou2023sparsefusion,shue20233d} and other generative methods~\cite{kania2023hypernerfgan,zimny2022points2nerf} have been explored for single-view synthesis or generative rendering, yet they are mostly limited to single-object rendering and generally fall short for complex scenes, which often result in a style change as shown in the supplementary material.
+Diffusion-based~\cite{liu2023zero,Deng_2023_CVPR,zhou2023sparsefusion,shue20233d} and other generative methods~\cite{kania2023hypernerfgan,zimny2022points2nerf} have been explored for single-view synthesis or generative rendering, yet they are mostly limited to single-object rendering and generally fall short for complex scenes, which often result in a style change.

 CaesarNeRF confronts the above challenges by leveraging calibrated semantic representations that exploit scene geometry and variations in camera viewpoints.
 As a result, CaesarNeRF overcomes the limitations of pixel-level features and reduces dependency on external data or extensive pretraining, delivering high-quality renderings in few-shot and generalizable settings.